ConorMcNamara/stats_test_from_scratch/README.md

 6) Peirce Test: Not found in either scipy or statsmodels.
 Used to determine outliers based off of Peirce's criteria.
 7) Dixon's Q Test: Not found in either scipy or statsmodels.
 Used to determine outliers based on the Q values.
 8) Thompson-Tau Test: Not found in either scipy or statsmodels.
 Used to determine outliers based on the Thompson-Tau criteria.
+9) MAD-Median Test: Not found in either scipy or statsmodels.
+Used to determine outliers based on the Mean Absolute Deviation - Median criteria.